New England Patriots vs New York Giants NFL Rivalry

 Why are the New England Patriots and New York Giants rivals?

 The New England Patriots and the New York Giants emerged as rivals in the NFL after the end of the 2007-2008 season.
-In that season, New England had performed the incredible feat of winning all sixteen regular-season games and all three of their playoff games to make it to Super Bowl XLII.
-The Patriots looked to have a perfect record by winning the Super Bowl, but when facing the Giants in the big game after previously beating them in a comeback win in the final regular-season game of 2007, New England lost in a stunning upset with a score of 17-14.
+In that season, New England had won all 16 regular-season games and all three playoff games to make it to Super Bowl XLII.
+However, when facing the Giants in the big game, New England lost in a stunning upset with a score of 17-14.
 Afterward, New England faced the Giants in the Super Bowl a second time but lost again in Super Bowl XLVI, defeated by New York 21-17.

 When did the rivalry between the New England Patriots and the New York Giants start?